Ralf12358/dockerfile-git-hash/README.md

 ## Releasing on PyPI

-To release a new version of Docky on PyPI, follow these steps:
+To release a new version of dockerfile-git-hash on PyPI, follow these steps:

 1. Update the version number in `setup.py`.
 2. Create a new tag with the version number: